corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-I would still gravitate towards the functional version here, because it is a bit
-more concise, but so far there is no clear winner.
+Let's go one more step further.

 ### Recursively Filtering Directories For Files

-Let's go one more step further.

-So far, our solutions only work for a single directory.
+So far, our solution only works for a single directory.
 What if we wanted to
 *recursively* filter a directory and all its subdirectories for files?

-First, the imperative version:
+First, the mostly imperative version with mutable state:

 ```rust
 fn filter_files<F>(p: &Path, valid: &F) -> Result<Vec<PathBuf>>